 JF: I think there are a lot of people who get into HR because somebody in their company said they just need somebody to fill out this paperwork or help with hiring, etc. Maybe they were doing other things and found themselves working in HR by accident.

 But that was not the case for me.
 I’ve always loved it.
-I was a business major and begin looking into the HR side of business.
+I was a business major and began looking into the HR side of business.
 I was lucky that my school had a focus on it.
 I loved it and I couldn’t imagine anybody wouldn’t want to work in HR.

 JA: What’s something unique about your role that most people might not know or think about?